-Heavy rain likely to hit Chennai, other coastal areas of Tamil Nadu today
+Tamil Nadu rain: Toll rises to 12, heavy downpour predicted over next four days

 For flood-related grievances, the Greater Chennai Corporation has released these helpline numbers: 044-25619206, 044-25619207, 044-25619208.

-The meteorological department has issued a red alert for Chennai for today and tomorrow.
+The meteorological department has issued a red alert for Chennai, Tiruvallur, Ranipet and other districts for today and tomorrow.

+Greater Chennai Corporation Commissioner Gagandeep Singh said the city is expected to receive between 150 and 200 millimetres of rainfall on Wednesday afternoon, NDTV reported.
+He said over 500 motors and 60 pumps had been placed in low-lying areas.

+“Measures to distribute food, generator sets [for electricity supply] and meet other infrastructure needs are also ready,” he told the news channel.
+“Fifty-three boats have been deployed.”

 The government announced a holiday for schools and colleges in Chennai, Kancheepuram, Thiruvallur, Chengalpattu, Cuddalore, Nagapattinam, Thanjavur, Thiruvarur and Mayiladuthurai on Wednesday and Thursday because of the weather forecast.